 Mercedes has had a rather mixed reputation for reliability over the years, and things still aren’t as good as they should be, according to Warranty Direct’s Reliability Index.
 The company features pretty low down in the study’s manufacturer rankings – alarmingly low, some would say – and, although reliability data for the SLC itself isn’t yet available, the SLK hasn’t exactly proved to be one of the firm’s hardier models.
 That said, the owner reviews on our own website paint a much rosier picture about the SLK’s reliability, and like all Mercedes models, the SLC comes with a fair-to-middling three-year/unlimited-mileage warranty.

-The SLC comes with all the safety kit you might expect from a prestige roadster, including six airbags, stability control and a high-performance braking system.
+The SLC comes with all the safety kit you might expect from a prestige roadster, including six airbags, stability control, active anti-whiplash head restraints and a high-performance braking system.
 It also comes with one or two bits you might not necessarily expect, such as autonomous braking, a pedestrian-friendly pop-up bonnet and a system that warns you if you’re getting tired.
-Several other clever systems, like blind-spot monitors and lane-keep assistants, are also available by way of various option packages.
-The SLC hasn’t yet been crash tested by Euro NCAP, and the SLK hasn’t been tested since 2002, either.